-Dr. Zhen Li is an assistant professor of applied mathematics (research) in Division of Applied Mathematics at Brown University.
+Dr. Zhen Li is an associate professor of applied mathematics (research) in Division of Applied Mathematics at Brown University.
 He received his Ph.D. in Fluid Mechanics in 2012 and his M.S. in Fluid Mechanics in 2008 from Shanghai University after he earned his B.Eng. degree in Engineering Mechanics from Wuhan University in 2005.

 Zhen Li's main research interest is on multiscale modeling and computation in complex fluids, biophysics and soft matter, using both bottom-up (coarse-grained molecular modeling) and top-down (from continuum descriptions to fluctuating hydrodynamics) approaches, along with high performance computing.